-The project site is in Lares, which is within an U.S. Environmental Protection Agency (EPA) designated attainment area.
-The proposed project will include new construction of a greenhouse and solar panels, but is not anticipated to have negative impact on air quality and will not increase residential density.
-Emissions associated with the proposed actions are limited to use of small construction equipment and are estimated to be well below the Federal General Conformity Rule de minimis thresholds.
-Temporary, local air quality impacts may occur during site grading and preparation resulting from dust emissions.
-Routine dust mitigation BMPs are recommended.
+The project site is in Villalba Municipio, a U.S. Environmental Protection Agency (USEPA) designated attainment area.
+Project activities include new construction of a greenhouse and water well.
+It is not anticipated to have a negative impact on air quality and will not increase residential density.
+Emissions associated with the proposed actions are temporary and limited to use of small construction equipment, and will be well below the Federal General Conformity Rule de minimis thresholds.